mishkanemes/dissertation_mres_brain_sciences/README.md

 2. experiment_data - all .mat files of the experimental data used for the final analysis
 3. full_analysis - MATLAB script which was employed in obtaining regression data and all plots from thesis.
 4. hierar_metacog_analysis - MATLAB script adapted for the experiment_data files to obtain metacognitive efficiency scores.
 Used in conjunction with Hierarchical Meta-d' package avaialable here: https://github.com/metacoglab/HMeta-d
-5. rgrs_data - .csv files required for input in the regression analysis
-6. rgrs_analysis - R script implemented for obtaining linear regression modelling
+5. rgrs_analysis - R script implemented for obtaining linear regression modelling; .csv datasets saved and imported from the full_analysis script